Skip to main content

 Delete Webhook

-Deletes a webhook by ID
+Delete a webhook endpoint by ID.

 InputCommentsDefault